rosscdh/python-goclio/README.md

 s.get()
 ```

-To paginaate and basically do anythign via GET params (as per goclio docs) pass in s.get(offset=2) should act on pagination.
+To paginate and basically do anythign via GET params (as per goclio api docs) pass in the desired param arguments as keyword arguments i.e. "s.get(offset=2)".

 ToDo
 ----

-1. Self contianed session to provideo oauth2 token
+1. Self contained session to provideo oauth2 token
 2. Examples of pagination and other api operators
 3. Tests
 4. Better docs